novastream/Modern-Theme/README.md

 # Upgrading
 - Go to administration area of your Espo install
-- Select user interface and set a stock theme as active
-- Go to plugins and disable and uninstall Modern Theme
+- Go to plugins
-- Do installation steps above
+- Choose the file you created in the steps above (Installation)

-# Before reporting a issue
-- Make sure you've cleared Espos cache by running: php clear_cache.php or by clicking clear cache within the administration area
-- Logout and login again
-- Press CTRL + F5 to reload browser cache
+- Click upload
+- Done

 # Customization (optional)
 - Change all top nav icons to white